tailcallhq/tailcallhq.github.io/graphql/graphql-vs-openapi.md

 #### Challenges and Mitigation Strategies

-1.  **Exposure of Sensitive Data:** GraphQL's power can also be its Achilles' heel if sensitive data isn't properly protected.
+1.  **Exposure of Sensitive Data**: GraphQL's power can also be its Achilles' heel if sensitive data isn't properly protected.

--   **Field-Level Authorization:** Just like a VIP section in a club, only certain users should have access to specific data fields.
+-   **Field-Level Authorization**: Just like a VIP section in a club, only certain users should have access to specific data fields.
 Implement fine-grained access controls based on user roles and permissions.
--   **Schema Introspection Control:** Imagine giving a burglar a map of your house.
+-   **Schema Introspection Control**: Imagine giving a burglar a map of your house.
 To prevent attackers from discovering your schema, restrict or disable introspection in production environments.
-In my projects, implementing these strategies significantly mitigated risks associated with sensitive data exposure.

 2.  **Query Complexity and Abuse**: GraphQL queries can become deeply nested, leading to performance issues and potential denial-of-service attacks.
 It's like a never-ending story that overloads your server.

--   **Query Complexity Analysis**:Use tools to analyze and limit query complexity, ensuring they don't overload the server.
+-   **Query Complexity Analysis**: Use tools to analyze and limit query complexity, ensuring they don't overload the server.
 Think of it as having a bouncer who stops overly complicated orders.
 -   **Rate Limiting**: Implement rate limiting to control the number of queries a client can execute within a given timeframe.
 It's like having a doorman who ensures not too many guests enter at once.

 3.  **Injection Attacks**: GraphQL is vulnerable to injection attacks if inputs aren't properly sanitized.